-The exact meaning is perhaps not important when choosing a sleeping mat - its more the relative performance of each mat that you need to know.
-So all mats with an R-value quoted in SI untis can be compared directly with one another.
+The exact meaning is perhaps not important when choosing a sleeping mat – it’s more the relative performance of each mat that you need to know.
+So, all mats with an R-value quoted in SI units can be compared directly with one another.

-Some of our manufacturers quote insulation value using a 'TOG' rating - more commonly found to rate duvets a TOG of 12-14 is thought to be typical for a duvet suitable for winter us.
+Some of our manufacturers quote insulation value using a 'TOG' rating - more commonly found to rate duvets.
+A TOG rating of 12-14 is thought to be typical for a duvet suitable for winter use.
 For our purposes we need a conversion to the R-value expressed in SI units.

-Happily the TOG value is based on the R-value and the conversion is that:
+Happily, the TOG value is based on the R-value and the conversion for that is:

 1 TOG = 0.1 R(SI) = 0.1 m2K/Watt

-So a mat with a tog rating of 3 with have an R-value (SI) of 0.3
+A mat with a TOG rating of 3 would equate to having an R-value (SI) of 0.3

+US Methods differed slightly.
 In the US R-values are expressed using imperial units of ft2F/Btu.
-The conversion is less neat than a TOG but still straightforward:
+The conversion is less neat than a TOG rating but still straightforward:

 1 R-value (US) = 0.17622 R-value (SI)